-Students must complete the 9 hours of the core curriculum as outlined below.
-Additionally, all students must complete one literature course and one Language Studies/ESL course.
+Students must complete the 12 hours of the core curriculum as outlined below.
+Students choose one of three concentrations within the program: rhetoric and composition, literature, or generalist.

+Students in any concentration may elect thesis or non-thesis exit requirements to complete the program.
 Conferences between students and the program coordinator will ensure that elective hours are used to meet the program needs of the individual.
-At least half of the course work (i.e., 12 credit hours in the thesis options and 15 credit hours in the non-thesis option), excluding thesis, practicum, or internship credit, must be in courses open only to graduate students.
+At least half of the course work (i.e., 15 credit hours must be in courses open only to graduate students (800 level).